top of page

 To optimise emotional intelligence, consistent investment is key.
 The method of self-reflection, realisation and regulation isn’t a short-term ‘quick win’ to say.
 However, consistent practices of these tactics can help lead to deeper understanding and improvements in your relationship with yourself and to your environment.
 And that, according to the redefined definition, is emotional intelligence.

-I hope you find these tactics helpful, and if you have any feedback or comments, please feel free to reach out via the contact form, Linkedin or Twitter/X to get in touch.
+I hope you find these tactics helpful, and if you have any feedback or comments, please feel free to reach out via LinkedIn to get in touch.

 bottom of page